borgestassio/Wind-Turbine-Control/Linearization/README.md

 * AvgCMat = C
 * AvgDMat = D
 * AvgDdMat = Dd

+Given that the linearized model is calculated only around the OP, the results for the linearized model will include not only the matrices but the OP as well.
+This is very important because the linear model will only represent the system around the OP, therefore the plant to be controlled is the WT working on the OP.
+The OP includes **Rotor Speed, Pitch Angle and Wind Speed.**

+This means that a simple feedback controller will work best if the WT is operating close to the OP.
+We'll increase the complexity of the model and its controller until we can cover all Operating region of the WT.

 In possession of these matrices, you now have a linearized model that can be used to design the controllers described in [Advanced Control Design for Wind Turbines](https://www.nrel.gov/docs/fy08osti/42437.pdf).
 Refer to the other folders to find the guide for each type of controller.